dsantana16dev/MobileFist-HTML---CSS---JavaScript---PHP---MySQL/README.md

 website design both front and backend, html css vanilla javascript php mysql - Junior Level

-the main feature of this website are:
+the main feature of this website are:<br>
 ✅ responsive header with toggle menu effect using vanilla javascript.
 ✅ responsive home section with touch slider using swiper.js ✅ responsive about section using flexbox.